PowerCell46/Test-Hub/README.md

 ## Introduction:

-TestHub is an online system designed to facilitate test creation, management, and participation for educational purposes.
-It allows teachers to create two types of tests - Multiple-choice tests and Python tests.
-The system is organized into courses, with each course containing various topics.
-Within each topic, different tests can be assigned.
-Students can attempt these tests and receive instant feedback on their performance.
+Welcome to TestHub, an innovative online platform tailored to streamline the process of test creation, management, and engagement within educational settings.
+Designed with educators in mind, TestHub empowers teachers to craft two distinct types of assessments: Multiple-choice tests and Python tests.
+Dive into our system structured around courses, each housing a diverse array of topics.
+Delve deeper into specific subjects where various tests await assignment.
+Students can seamlessly tackle these assessments and promptly receive feedback on their performance.
+Join us on TestHub and revolutionize the way you approach testing in education!

 ## Features: